The total cost for the Master of Arts degree is itemized as follows:

 |Loan eligibility varies from student to student.
 Please contact the Office of Financial Aid to determine individual eligibility.|

 The Master's University strives to offer a Christ-centered education within financial reach for students preparing for ministry vocation.
 Great care, therefore, is given to keeping tuition expenses at a minimum.
 While the present tuition cost represents this effort, the university is enabled to offer limited scholarships and grants through the financial assistance of faithful Christian friends, churches, and alumni who provide support through generous gifts and prayer.
 With the establishment of scholarships and direct gifts, hundreds of students have been trained and prepared for specific fields of work and service.
+Scholarships must be applied for on a semester by semester basis.
+To be eligible for any of the scholarships listed below, students who apply must be taking 3 or 4 classes (i.e., full-time student) in the semester for which they are applying for the scholarship.
 Students who desire to be considered for scholarships and grants should first complete a Free Application for Federal Student Aid (FAFSA) at www.fafsa.ed.gov using school code 001220, a Graduate Financial Aid Application, a Graduate Satisfactory Academic Progress Policy form.
 An additional application form must be sent to the Graduate Studies director each term to be considered for institutional scholarships.
+Please contact the Graduate Admissions Coordinator at firstname.lastname@example.org or 661-362-2652 for this additional form.

 Awarded to MABC students in their second and third year of the program and based on ministry potential, financial need, and academic achievement.
 Students are expected to be enrolled full-time each term.
 The scholarship will not exceed 50% of the student's tuition costs for any given term.